 Ensuring continuity in data collection

-Thus, the critical uncertainties identified in the research plan can serve to inform and shape the research agenda for the region with details to be developed as the research plan is implemented.
+Thus, the critical uncertainties identified in the research plan can serve to inform and shape the research agenda for the region.
 For these reasons the research plan is structured as a framework guidance document for decision-makers and executives.
-The 2007-2009 project selection process will be used to address priority uncertainties set forth in the research plan, restoration priorities set forth in subbasin plans, and some of the monitoring priorities identified by the Pacific Northwest Aquatic Monitoring Partnership, or PNAMP (PNAMP, 2002).
-(For additional explanation of implementation in the project selection process see Appendix B.)
+The project review process will be used to address priority uncertainties set forth in the research plan, restoration priorities set forth in subbasin plans, and some of the monitoring priorities identified by the program and through Columbia River Basin regional processes involving federal and state fish and wildlife agencies and tribes.
+For additional explanation of implementation in the project review process and prioritization see Appendix B.

 Interaction with Other Research Plans in the Pacific Northwest